Medically reviewed by Drugs.com. Last updated on Feb 22, 2023.

 GD occurs when a baby inherits two copies of the mutated gene that causes GD, one from each parent.
 Each parent usually has only one copy of the mutated gene and therefore doesn't have GD.
 Because the parents don't know they are carrying the mutated gene, there is nothing they can do to prevent their babies from having the disorder.

-People with type 1 GD and type 3 GD live longer than people with type 2 GD.
-Over time, people with type 1 and type 3 may become resistant to the effect of medications.
+People with GD1 and GD3 live longer than people with GD2.
+Over time, people with GD1 and GD3 may become resistant to the effect of treatments.
 In those cases, bone marrow transplantation may be recommended.

 Other treatments may help relieve the symptoms of GD, but they won’t combat the cause.
 For example, surgery to remove the spleen helps some patients because an enlarged spleen can destroy platelets as they pass through the spleen.
 Blood transfusions can treat severe anemia.
 Bone pain can be treated with pain medication.
 Sometimes, joint replacement surgery is needed.
 Medications that help increase bone density can also be helpful in some people.
 Of the medications that increase bone density, the most commonly used ones are the bisphosphonates, such as alendronate (Fosamax), ibandronate (Boniva) and risedronate (Actonel).

 The following list of medications are in some way related to or used in the treatment of this condition.

 Symptoms of GD may develop gradually.
 If you or your child has the symptoms described above, make an appointment with your primary care provider.
 You may also need to see a blood specialist, or hematologist, and possibly a neurologist or geneticist.

 The prognosis is different for each type of GD.
 GD2 typically results in severe developmental delay and death by age 2 to 4; even with treatment, life expectancy for people with GD2 is shortened.
 Children with GD3 may live into their twenties or thirties.